 - There are large disparities between countries, with some having extremely high maternal mortality ratios of 1000 or more per 100 000 live births.

-- There are also large disparities within countries, between people with high and low income and between people living in rural and urban areas.
+- There are also large disparities within countries, between people with high and low incomes and between people living in rural and urban areas.

 - Women in developing countries have on average many more pregnancies than women in developed countries, and their lifetime risk of death due to pregnancy is therefore higher.

-- A woman’s lifetime risk of maternal death – the probability that a 15 to 49-year-old woman will eventually die from a maternal cause – is 1 in 4300 in developed countries, while it is 1 in 120 in developing countries.
-In the Western Pacific Region, it is 1 in 1100 women aged 15-49 years.
+- A woman’s lifetime risk of maternal death – the probability that a 15 to 49-year-old woman will eventually die from a maternal cause – is 1 in 3700 in developed countries, while it is 1 in 160 in developing countries.
+In the Western Pacific Region, the lifetime risk of maternal death is 1 in 1200 women.

 The causes of death?